 Oxford/Astra vaccine and blood clots

 As I mentioned previously, several EU countries who have been slow to vaccinate due to supply shortages including Germany and France, have ceased to give it to those under 60 as the side effect has only occurred so far in younger age groups, mostly female.
 They continue to complain that Astrazenica has failed to supply them while at the same time their existing stocks are unused.
-The two actions are contrary.
-The WHO, UK and EU regulators have all said so far that the vaccine should continue to be used for all age groups.
+The two actions are contrary while they are actively refusing to export vaccines to Britain and elsewhere manufactured in the EU.
+"We don't want it but you can't have it, so there"!

-It should surely be put to the recipients that there may be a miniscule risk of a serious side effect but there is a huge risk of illness and death otherwise.
-UK reports say that the uptake in Britain has not diminished since the scare but it would seem EU politics are putting EU lives at risk unnecessarily.
+The risk should surely be put to vaccine recipients but also emphasising that it is miniscule compared to the risks of other well accepted medications.
+There is a huge risk of illness and death and the risk of blood clots rises tenfold if you get infected with the virus.
+UK reports say that the uptake of the vaccine in Britain has not diminished since the scare but it would seem EU politics are putting EU lives at risk unnecessarily.

-Subsequent to the foregoing both the UK and EU regulators have now said they believe there is a causal link between the vaccine and the rare clotting with the UK now advising that the Astra vaccine is not given to under 30 year olds as the current low risk to life of the side effect outweighs the current risk to life of catching the virus.
-Should the risk of catching the virus increase then that advice may be reversed.
+Both the UK and EU regulators have now said they believe there is a causal link between the vaccine and the rare clotting with the UK now advising that the Astra vaccine is not given to under 30 year olds as the current low risk to life of the side effect outweighs the current risk to life of catching the virus.
+Should the risk of catching the virus increase then that advice may be reversed but younger people also have better resistance and less chance of dying if infected.

-Although this advice only applies so far to the Astra vaccine, it is the one most widely used and rare side effects could show themselves in other vaccines as more people are vaccinated around the world.
+Although this advice only applies so far to the Astra vaccine, it is the one most widely used and the same side effect has now shown itself in the Johnson & Johnson vaccine, which is still awaiting approval in the UK, as more people are vaccinated around the world.
 The UK has 457 million doses on order of the eight most promising vaccine candidates, of which just 100 million are AstraZeneca and this was a deliberate strategy to spread the risks of poor efficacy and side effects.

 Pub Quiz Night